 .11 Investigation by Department.

-A. Assisted Living Program to Be] Open for Inspection.
+A. Assisted Living Program to [Be] be Open for Inspection.

 (1) An assisted living program operated by a licensee, and any premises proposed to be operated as an assisted living program, shall be open at all times to announced or unannounced inspections by the Department and by any agency designated by the Department.